Key takeaways

 • Self-guided or virtual tours.
 Enable prospects to tour your property’s units by enabling self-guided tours or recording virtual tours.
 As a result, prospects can view the apartment on their own schedule without having to wait for a leasing agent.

 • Cloud-based access control.
-Maintain the property’s security and safety with an access control solution you can manage from anywhere.
+Maintain the property’s security and safety with a centralized access control system you can manage from anywhere.
 Cloud-based access control systems are ideal as residents can use their phones to grant themselves, visitors, or delivery drivers access to the building.
 Additionally, property management can implement self-guided tours when using a solution with customizable virtual keys.

 • Resident portals.
 Accept payments, manage maintenance requests, and develop a community through an online resident portal.
 Then, residents can review their rent at any time or check the status of their request.
 In turn, residents are more satisfied with their living experience.